go-again/bro/README.md

 ### How do I gracefully restart an application?

-Change following values in your `bro.yaml`:
+Change the following values in your `bro.yaml`:

 ```yaml
 run: